YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 sudo apt-get install virtualbox-guest-dkms
 ```

 #### 3.15.3.
-Change your for the share dir to be automounted on VM boot
+Change your shared directory to be automounted on VM boot
-Change your for the share dir to be automounted on VM boot by addding the folowing lines to the end of your fstab file
+Change your shared directory to be automounted on VM boot by addding the folowing lines to the end of your fstab file.
+Alternatively, you can configure it in VirtualBox image Settings, Shared Folders tab.

 ```
 #/media/sf_vshare /vagrant bind defaults,bind 0 0